mixbytes/audits_public/solidity/PoA Consensus/audit_en.md

 ##### 17. [BlockReward.sol#L122](https://github.com/poanetwork/poa-network-consensus-contracts/blob/8089b20d6b491acaf08f61ab82242c79b8aac41a/contracts/BlockReward.sol#L122)

-It is possible to achieve a block Gas limit due to an entry to the storage during `_hbbftRefreshPayoutKeys()`.
+It is possible to achieve a block Gas limit due to writing to the storage during `_hbbftRefreshPayoutKeys()`.
 Directly in the code, strict restrictions on the growth of `keysNumberToReward` are not visible.

 *Client: here it is assumed that the reward function will be called by the Parity engine (or the engine based on it).
 The Parity documentation says that such functions are called on behalf of the special address `0xffffFFFfFFffffffffffffffFfFFFfffFFFfFFfE` and the transactions are "system" ones: https://wiki.parity.io/Block-Reward-Contract.html#limitations*